alome007/Alome007/README.md

 ### Hi there 👋🏾👋🏽👋🏽

 My name is Daniel Alome.
-I'm a Mobile Engineer; currently working on [Lemfi Android](https://play.google.com/store/apps/details?id=com.lemonadeFinance.android) - The preferred international payment app for everyone
+I'm a Software Engineer; currently working on [Lemfi Android](https://play.google.com/store/apps/details?id=com.lemonadeFinance.android) - The preferred international payment app for everyone

 I enjoy developing for Android 🤖 and IOS , and I think my favorite thing to talk about is the Internet of Things.